whuang022ai/sklearn_naive_bayes_example/README.md

-# sklearn_naive_bayes_example
+# Naive_bayes_example

-A example of &lt;play tennis> data set using  sklearn naive bayes classifer
+A example of play tennis data set using  sklearn naive bayes classifer